-- (a) Heritage items and contributory buildings are nominated on the Heritage Items and Contributory Buildings Maps (Figures 5, 7, 9 and 11). - (b) Heritage items and contributory buildings are to be retained and to remain legible as individual buildings in any related development. - (c) Heritage items and contributory buildings may be adaptively reused where existing usage is no longer viable. - (d) Adaptive reuse of heritage items and contributory buildings is to maintain the form, detail and finishes of the existing buildings as the dominant aspect of the site with new works having limited impact upon the significance and contribution of the building to the conservation area. - (e) Any works adjacent to or in the context of heritage items and contributory buildings must clearly demonstrate cohesion with the existing historic character of the streetscape and the form, alignment, detailing, articulation and materials of heritage items and contributory buildings defining the conservation area. - (f) Where upper storey additions are proposed to heritage items or contributory buildings that have pitched roofs, attic additions are to be utilised in lieu of additional expressed floors.
+- (a) Heritage items and contributory buildings are nominated on the Heritage Items and Contributory Buildings Maps provided for each Character Area in Part E2 Section 2.2. - (b) Heritage items and contributory buildings are to be retained and to remain legible as individual buildings in any related development. - (c) Heritage items and contributory buildings may be adaptively reused where existing usage is no longer viable. - (d) Adaptive reuse of heritage items and contributory buildings is to maintain the form, detail and finishes of the existing buildings as the dominant aspect of the site with new works having limited impact upon the significance and contribution of the building to the conservation area. - (e) Any works adjacent to or in the context of heritage items and contributory buildings must clearly demonstrate cohesion with the existing historic character of the streetscape and the form, alignment, detailing, articulation and materials of heritage items and contributory buildings defining the conservation area. - (f) Where upper storey additions are proposed to heritage items or contributory buildings that have pitched roofs, attic additions are to be utilised in lieu of additional expressed floors.